The Faculty of Business Administration offers two similar doctoral programs:

 A. Methodology courses

-Within the graduate program during the winter semester (open for all doctoral students):
+Within the Graduate School Doctoral Degree Program during the winter semester (open for all doctoral students):

 Prof. Dr. Martin Spindler